-If you’re planning on gifting a narcissist this holiday season, you know it’s not going to go well, right?
+If you’re planning on gifting a narcissist this spring, you know it’s not going to go well, right?
 You have this someone in your life who is toxic in a bunch of ways.
 Is it your dad, your spouse, a sister or brother, a colleague you have to please?
 Toxic can be just so difficult to navigate.
 That person will complain or be contrary.
 A narcissist is a toxic person multiplied.
 That person will find fault with you in every way to control you and make you feel bad.
 When you feel badly about yourself, you try harder.
 So holiday gifting is the perfect opportunity for a narcissist to make everything worse and to bring on the drama.

 Gifting a narcissist is a set up against you